 While a poor diet is one of the most common reasons kittens suffer from diarrhea, there are other possible causes as well.

-Your kitten should have been dewormed at two weeks of age and again at each two-week interval until he or she reached 12 weeks.
-After that, cats should be placed on a monthly anti-parasite product that is prescribed by a family veterinarian.
-These products help to control intestinal parasites and fleas, which cause tapeworms.
+Parasites such as roundworms and tapeworms can upset your kitten’s digestion and even stunt their growth.
+Your kitten should be dewormed at two weeks of age and again at two-week intervals until they reach 12 weeks.
+After that, kittens should be placed on a monthly anti-parasite product that is prescribed by a family veterinarian.
+This preventative treatment helps control intestinal parasites and fleas, which cause tapeworms.

 Common bacterial infections include salmonella and campylobacter.
-Cats can also contract viruses such as feline immunodeficiency virus, panleukopenia, feline leukemia virus and rotavirus.
+Kittens can also contract viruses such as feline immunodeficiency virus, panleukopenia, feline leukemia virus and rotavirus.

 In cases where the cause is unclear, your veterinarian can perform a number of tests in order to determine the source of your pet’s condition, including fecal examinations, blood tests, urinalysis and X-rays that can reveal intestinal blockages.
-While a simple fasting period may be enough to treat some cases, pets suffering from severe dehydration may need to a short hospital stay.
+While a simple fasting period of 24 hours or less may be enough to treat some cases, pets suffering from severe dehydration may need a short hospital stay.

-If you suspect that your kitten has anything other than passing diarrhea, call your veterinarian.
-If your family veterinarian is closed, contact one of our 24/7 pet hospitals.
+If your new bundle of fur is suffering from diarrhea and you suspect that it could be a sign of a more serious problem, call your veterinarian.
+If your family veterinarian is closed, contact one of our 24 hour BluePearl pet hospitals.